corpnewt/OneScript/README.md

   -s, --restore-modified
                         uses 'git restore <file>' instead of deleting -o, --omit-mode-changes
-                        does not consider mode changes for modified files
+                        do not consider mode changes for modified files
 ```